-- 1. For the purposes of establishing whether a work or phonogram is an orphan work, the organisations referred to in Article 1(1) shall ensure that a [...] diligent search is carried out for each work or other protected subject matter by consulting the appropriate sources for the category of works and other protected subject matter in question. - 2.
-The sources that are appropriate for each category of works or phonogram shall be determined by each Member State, in consultation with rightholders and users, and include at least the relevant sources listed in the Annex.
+- 1. For the purposes of establishing whether a work or phonogram is an orphan work, the organisations referred to in Article 1(1) shall ensure that a diligent search is carried out in good faith for each work or other protected subject matter, by consulting the appropriate sources for the category of works and other protected subject matter in question. - 2.
+The sources that are appropriate for each category of works or phonogram in question shall be determined by each Member State, in consultation with rightholders and users, and include at least the relevant sources listed in the Annex. - 3.
 A diligent search shall be carried out in the Member State of first publication or, in the absence of publication, first broadcast.
+In the case of cinematographic or audiovisual works the producer of which has his headquarters or habitual residence in a Member State, the diligent search shall be carried out in that Member State.
 In the case referred to in Article 1(2a) the diligent search shall be carried out in the Member State where the organisation that made the work or phonogram publicly accessible with the consent of the rightholder is located.
-If necessary, additional consultation of information available in other countries shall be undertaken.
+It shall be carried out prior to the use of the work or phonogram.
+If there is evidence to suggest that relevant information on rightholders is to be found in other countries the consultation of sources of information available in those other countries shall also be undertaken.